antmicro/distant-rec/README.md

 ## Usage

+Clone a project with CMake build system to your build folder.

-After ensuring that the previous steps have succeeded, generate the YAML file by running `cmake <dir> -G "Ninja" | ./tools/dep2yaml/dep2yaml.py > out.yml` (where `<dir>` is the folder containing your project).
+After ensuring that the previous steps have succeeded, generate the YAML file by entering build directory described in `config.ini` file and running `cmake <dir> -G "Ninja" | ../tools/dep2yaml/dep2yaml.py > out.yml` (where `<dir>` is the folder containing your project).

 Now that the prerequisite files are ready, the execution looks as follows: `./raclient.py <dependencies yml file> target`.